Schemas and Migrations

 ].

-A schema module implements the kura_schema behaviour and exports three required callbacks:
+A schema module implements the kura_schema behaviour and exports two required callbacks:

 • table/0 — the PostgreSQL table name